Is Heart Pine a Hardwood?

 Heart Pine Hardness & Durability

 Indeed, wood from some softwoods species can be considerably harder than that of some hardwoods.
 Ships wouldn’t have been built with it unless it was.

-Yes, it CAN be confusing, but according to the National Wood Floor Association, this softwood pine from the aristocratic Longleaf Pine genera called Heart Pine, possesses a hardness comparable to the standard bearer of hardness- the mighty red oak.
+Yes – it can be confusing, but according to the National Wood Floor Association, the softwood pine from the aristocratic Longleaf Pine genera called Heart Pine, possesses a hardness comparable to the standard bearer of hardness- the mighty red oak.
 Additionally, heart pine it is very stable, meaning it doesn’t twist and bow and wears like iron as a floor.

 So, although pine is not considered a hardwood, authentic antique heart pine, is as tough and as stable as the strongest hardwood and likely more some too.